Department of Propaganda in Enemy Countries: World War II

 Electra House Victoria, Room 207, was linked via underground telegraphy directly to Electra House Moorgate.
 From here, Electra House monitored the communications of all Foreign Embassies in London.

-Only several months later, following the Occupation of Czechoslovakia in March 1989, war again appeared inevitable, and Stuart was instructed to revive his propaganda organisation.
+Only several months later, following the Occupation of Czechoslovakia in March 1939, war again appeared inevitable, and Stuart was instructed to revive his propaganda organisation.
 Officially titled the Department of Propaganda in Enemy Countries, it operated under the newly minted Minister of Information, Lord MacMillan, and was funded through the Foreign Office's Secret Vote, though the department was required to operate entirely outside its premises.
-The office was re-located located to Electra House Victoria, the 2nd headquarters of Cable and Wireless, of which Campbell Stuart was also the chairman.
+The office was relocated to Electra House Victoria, the 2nd headquarters of Cable and Wireless, of which Campbell Stuart was also the chairman.
 The department operated out of Room 207 of this building, equipped with a Reuters news tape and a wireless set.

 In April 1939, Stuart established three guiding principles for British propaganda: it must be truthful, consistent, and aligned with clear policy.
 Anglo-French cooperation was pursued through the Anglo-French Propaganda Council in Paris.
 Stuart, however, found his French counterparts “suspicious and superior,” and instead secured practical assistance through his French-Canadian relatives, notably his cousins in the Beaulieu banking family of Montreal, who maintained a banking house in Paris.

 Campbell Stuart recruited the author Valentine Williams, a former colleague from the Daily Mail, who in turn secured the involvement of Noël Coward for the department's Paris office.
 During the Phoney War, Stuart, accompanied by his private secretary Anthony Gishford and Reginald Dallas Brooks, made several official visits to Paris.

 The Foreign Office drafted six versions of leaflets, from which Sir Alexander Cadogan selected one for translation into German and mass printing, ten million copies at the cost of sixpence per hundred, by H.M.
 Stationery Office.
 Despite mutual reservations, the British and French collaborated in the production and distribution of the leaflets to be carried by balloon into enemy territory.
 The French were unimpressed by the British contributions, criticizing the leaflets for grammatical errors and incorrect word usage.